MystenLabs/sui/doc/src/explore/devnet.md

 * A public network [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/explorer/client#readme) for browsing the TestNet transaction history: http://explorer.devnet.sui.io
 * A [Discord channel](https://discordapp.com/channels/916379725201563759/971488439931392130) for requesting test coins that can be used to pay for gas on the test network.
 These coins have no financial value and will disappear each time we reset the network.

-Many improvements to the Sui DevNet are underway, such as the ability to run FullNodes and use a browser-based wallet.
+Many improvements to the Sui DevNet are underway, such as the ability to run full nodes and use a browser-based wallet.
 See the Sui DevNet blog post announcement for full details on upcoming features.

 TODO: Create and link to Medium blog post.

 ## Purpose

-This procedure leverages the following components of the Sui blockchain:
+DevNet deployment features the following components of the Sui blockchain:

 * The [Sui Wallet command line interface (CLI)](../build/wallet.md)
     * create and manage your private keys